At the southwestern tip of Africa lies a small village called Muizenberg, the mecca of surfing in South Africa.

 Surfpop takes a unique approach to community upliftment by using surfing as a tool to enrich and transform lives.

-Since the launch in 2015, Surfpop has come a long way and now has roots in the township of Masiphumelele.
+Since its launch in 2015, Surfpop has come a long way and now has roots in the township of Masiphumelele.

 Surfpop works with ten boys, the youngest one being 6 and the oldest 15.
-Most of the younger boys attend Ukhanyo Primary in Masiphumelele and the older boys Masiphumelele High.
+Most of the younger boys attend Ukhanyo Primary in Masiphumelele, and the older boys in Masiphumelele High.